google/deepvariant/docs/pangenome-aware-wgs-vg-case-study.md

-# DeepVariant Pangenome-aware WGS case study (mapped with VG)
+# DeepVariant Pangenome-aware WGS case study (mapped with VG Giraffe)

 To make it faster to run over this case study, we run only on chromosome 20.